 India, the subcontinent exported US$323.1 billion worth of goods around the globe in 2018 up by 9.2% gain from 2017 to 2018.

-From a continental perspective, 60.3% of India’s total imports by value in 2018 were purchased from fellow Asian countries.
-European trade partners supplied 15.8% of imports purchased by India while 8.2% worth originated from Africa with another 8.1% coming from exporters in North America.
-Smaller percentages arrived in India from Latin America (4.2%) excluding Mexico but including the Caribbean, and Oceania (2.9%) led by Australia.
+From a continental perspective, almost half (49.3%) of Indian exports by value in 2018 were delivered to fellow Asian countries.
+Another 19.3% was sold to European importers while 18% went to North America.
+Smaller percentages went to Africa (8.3%), Latin America (2.9%) excluding Mexico but including the Caribbean, then Oceania (1.3%) led by Australia.

-Given India’s population of 1.297 billion people, it's total $507.6 billion spent on 2018 imports translates to roughly $400 in yearly product demand from every person living in the vast South Asian country.
+Given India’s population of 1.297 billion people, its total $323.1 billion in 2018 exported products translates to roughly $250 for every resident in the vast South Asian country.

-The following product groups represent the highest dollar value in India’s import purchases during 2018.
-Also shown is the percentage share each product category represents in terms of overall imports into India.
+The following export product groups categorize the highest dollar value in Indian global shipments during 2018.
+Also shown is the percentage share each export category represents in terms of overall exports from India.

-India’s top 10 imports accounted for four-fifths (80%) of the overall value of its product purchases from other countries.
+India’s top 10 exports accounted for just over three-fifths (61%) of the overall value of its global shipments.

 Mineral fuels including oil were the fastest growing among the top 10 export categories, up 34.5% from 2017 to 2017.
 Notably, exports of Indian refined petroleum oils and electrical energy were behind this acceleration.

 Close behind in second place for improving, Indian export sales were electrical machinery and equipment which gained 33.9%.

 India’s shipments of organic chemicals recorded the third-fastest gain in value up 30.7% year over year, ahead of the 22.5% sales expansion for the machinery including computers category.